 Good mental health is a crucial part of having a happy and productive day.
 The purpose of a mantra is to focus your thoughts on something uplifting and positive.
 In turn, that will improve your mental health.
 Mantras are sometimes used as part of meditation, but they aren’t limited to that practice.
-You can recite one anytime you need to calm your mind or focus on what’s important for your life.
+You can recite one anytime you need to calm your mind or focus on what’s important in your life.

 Once you have your mantra, incorporate it into your daily life, so it becomes a habit.
 The more often you repeat your mantra, the more likely it will become part of who you are and help guide your behavior.
 To get started, write your mantra on sticky notes or post-it notes, and place them around the house where they’ll catch your attention when you wake up and throughout the day.
 Staying positive will help you feel better physically and mentally.
 When you feel good about yourself, you treat others with respect and kindness too.